8 Thottakkal: Release

 The film had a theatrical release on 7 April 2017, alongside Mani Ratnam's Kaatru Veliyidai (2017).
 In their review of the film, Sify.com wrote, "To conclude, 8 Thottakkal definitely has minor flaws including the impassive hero and lengthy second half, but still, the film is a satisfying watch".
 The reviewer added that "8 Thottakkal has plenty of positive aspects to discuss but two things have certainly reduced the quality of the film, one is the wooden hero who just can't act and the other one is unnecessary song sequences, which comes as speed-breakers", while stating "another issue is the length of the film is a bit of a downer as the long drawn out scene composition tests your patience — but despite these flaws, the film is worth a look and hits the target with the heart touching performance of MS Baskar, who has given his career best".
 A reviewer from The Times of India noted "Taking the set-up of Akira Kurosawa's Stray Dog, Sri Ganesh gives us a slow-burning cop thriller which changes track halfway and becomes a contemplation on life.
 It is a risky move because the film starts to empathise more with its antagonist and wants us to do the same as well, but surprisingly, Sri Ganesh manages this feat".
 The critic added "the director gives us songs that break the mood and momentum of the film" and that "you really are baffled that a director who displays such confidence in letting his film unfurl at a meditative pace would settle for such compromises".
-A vapid film with a sleepwalking hero cannot recreate the magic of Stray Dog- Kollywood Kapsa.